wb14123/jepsen-postgres-ha/README.md

 ### Test Result

+#### Patroni check primary failed

-#### Patroni should only has most 1 primary at any given time: failed
+Patroni should at most 1 primary.

 This test runs for 10 mins (`--time-limit 600`).
 Should be able to find failures faster by tunning `--nemesis-interval` and `--time-limit`.